wiseupdata/databricks-lakehouse-fundamentals-certification/README.md

     <br>

-    The delta lake solves the problems from the traditional warehouse
+    The delta lake solves the problems from the traditional warehouse and add the following benefits:
     >   - Audit historical and time travel
     >      - Easy rollback
     >   - Unify streaming and batch data process